diesimo-ai/self-driving-car-projects/p10-self-driving-car-motion-planner/readme.md

 <img src="./doc/task3.gif" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Stop and go manouveur - here we can see three of vehicle when approaching the stop signs: before, stopped, after
+- Stop and go manouveur - here we can see three of vehicle state when approaching the stop signs: before, stopped, after

 **Putting It All Together From: Start to Finish**